 Spanish Riding School.
 Classical horse-riding school in Vienna with famous white Lipizzaner stallions.
-Dating back to the 18th century this school also offers tours shows.
+Dating back to the 18th century this school also offers tour shows.

 Austrian National Library.
-The largest library in Austria, housing over 12 million items.
-Founded in the 14th century and built in Baroque style, this library also houses papyrus and ancient globe designs.
+The largest library in Austria, houses over 12 million items.
+Founded in the 14th century and built in the Baroque style, this library also houses papyrus and ancient globe designs.

 Stadtpark.
 Large public park in Vienna, spreading over 28 acres.
 Featuring a river, ornate bridges, and a gilded Johann Strauss statue.